Lingerie photo session: Video light & Studio flash

 That slow shutter speed did the trick.
 It allowed the continuous light from the video light, to register.
 But I also pulled the flash output to the lowest possible, and that gave me f/4 @ 100 ISO at that distance .. and this was a more sensible choice of aperture and ISO, so that I didn’t need to pull the shutter speed even lower.

-I used the 1×4′ softbox in a near-horizontal position so that there was this lovely warp of light around her, but the light was fairly contained still.
+The main light was a Profoto RFi 1’×4′ softbox with a degree soft-grid (affiliate links).
+I used the softbox in a near-horizontal position so that there was this lovely warp of light around her, but the light was still fairly contained.
 I didn’t use a grid on the softbox this time.
 Just the softbox in a plain way.

 The distance from the light-grey backdrop turned it into a dark grey background.
 The Inverse Square Law is your friend in this instance.

 In terms of posing, there were several images that worked.
-I liked the photo shown at the top most of all, because the tilt to Olena’s head matched that of her upper arm.
+I liked the photo above the most of all, because the tilt to Olena’s head matched that of her upper arm.
 The way her arms and hands wrap, was the result of careful adjusting of the “elements” in the frame.

-These two images show the differences why they weren’t picked.
+These two images below show the differences, and why they weren’t picked.

 The image on the left doesn’t have those fluid lines to how her arms and hands and face are placed in relation to each other.